astronomer/airflow-guides/guides/scheduling-in-airflow.md

 To get the most out of this guide, you should have knowledge of:

 - What Airflow is and when to use it.
 See [Introduction to Apache Airflow](https://www.astronomer.io/guides/intro-to-airflow).
-- The concept and parameters of an Airflow DAG.
+- Parameters of Airflow DAGs.
 See [Introduction to Airflow DAGs](https://www.astronomer.io/guides/dags/).
-- How to interact with date and time in Python3.
+- Date and time modules in Python3.
 See the [Python documentation on the `datetime` package](https://docs.python.org/3/library/datetime.html).

 ## Scheduling concepts